 You are partially responsible for your ADC.
 Dominating bot lane makes two players fed.

-Good AD Carries will be matched with you around 50% of the times.
+Good AD Carries will be matched with you around 50% of the time.
 This doesn’t mean you can’t win lane.
 I’d say more - you MUST win lane, step up for the carry, become carry yourself.
-This is why most guides says aggressive supports are better in low Elo.
+This is why most guides say aggressive supports are better in low Elo.
 Fed Zyra, Brand or Pyke can kill the enemy team in one teamfight.

 Do your job